-5.16 Application of RIT-T to RIT-T projects which are not actionable ISP projects
+5.16 Application of RIT-T to RIT-T projects which are not actionable ISP projects current application has the meaning given to it by clause 5.16.2(g).

 This rule 5.16 applies to the application of the regulatory investment test for transmission to RIT-T-projects that are not actionable ISP projects.